View on GitHub

 • the name of the project as a link to its home page or repository.

-• your impression of the suitability of the project in 1-2 sentences.
+• a 1-2 sentences summary of your impression of the suitability of the project for this course.

 6. Commit your changes to your feature branch.